Printed Saturday September 23, 2017 12:38am

 Distance-Delivered Ph.D. in Learning Technologies

-new Cohorts start each semester, applications are due no later than the first of April each year.
+New Cohorts start each summer, applications are due no later than the first of April each year.

 The PhD in Learning Technologies focuses on understanding and expanding the synergy of technology and learning/instructional systems theory.
 Graduates of the program are prepared to accept appointments at universities and organizations whose mission is the creation, instruction, or testing of innovative applications of instructional and educational technology in academic and corporate settings.
 Graduates work as faculty, teachers, instructional designers, directors of distance education, technology coordinators, trainers, and other positions in the instructional, educational, and learning technology fields.

 Toward this end, a successful doctoral candidate will demonstrate proficiency in both process and content areas.
 Process proficiency refers to the skills and knowledge that graduates use in the course of being contributing scholars/practitioners; whereas, content areas proficiency is the deep domain specific knowledge and skills which form the foundation of our discipline.
 These activities are supported through mentoring and student-centered study and research.

 The distance delivered PhD in Learning Technologies is a blended offering with students taking online courses throughout the year and attending a yearly face-to-face meeting during the summer.
 This program is available to students living outside the North Texas area or those students unable to attend the residency offering.
 Students within driving distance of UNT, should investigate the residency program.